Nick and Sharon: Love triangles and Faith's birth (2007–10)

 In January 2009, Sharon went to the Abbott cabin to have time for herself after the breakdown of her marriage to Jack.
 Nick showed up because Noah was ice-skating and fell, suffering hypothermia.
 After becoming trapped in the cabin during a blizzard, Nick found a letter Sharon wrote to him (but didn't intend to show him) which professed her undying love for him.
-He confronted her and they made love.
+He confronted her and they had sex.
 Prior to this, Brad had come to the cabin to profess his love for Sharon.
 On his way out, he ended up dying by saving Noah from the ice.
 Discussing the plot, Case said that Sharon wants Nick "more than anyone" but would only have him under "certain terms" which includes him leaving Phyllis.
 Additionally, she said that she wouldn't want Nick and Sharon reunite if there wasn't any conflict.
-That April, they were at the cabin again searching for Noah and ended up making love, resulting in Sharon becoming pregnant.
+That April, they were at the cabin again searching for Noah and ended up having sex, resulting in Sharon becoming pregnant.
 During an interview with The Daily News Case said that Nick constantly changing his mind whether to be with Sharon or Phyllis "throws everything into a spin" and causes Sharon to make her decisions "all over again because she has new information".
 Also weighing in on the reunion, Morrow told TV Guide: "The fans have wanted this for a long time [...] it is going to be a very messy journey getting these two back together as a solid couple, but I am sure it will happen."
 Sharon briefly lied about the baby's paternity because of Summer becoming ill, and stated that Jack was the father.
 The truth came out, but Faith "died" at birth, Nick and Sharon grieved the loss of their child.

 In reality, Faith was stolen by Nick's brother Adam Newman (Michael Muhney), who gave her to Ashley Abbott (Eileen Davidson) to raise as her own after he caused Ashley to miscarry.
 Without knowledge of this, Sharon romanced and married Adam.
 After reuniting with Faith, Nick and Sharon grew even closer.
 Nick and Phyllis broke up and got a divorce, leading him to reunite with Sharon.
 He proposed to her, and she accepted.
-However, Sharon could not get Adam out of her head and slept with him in New Orleans.
+However, Sharon could not get Adam out of her head and had sex with him in New Orleans.
 Nick left Sharon after she cheated, and she began to devote her time to get charges against Adam for the murder of his ex-wife Skye Lockhart (Laura Stone).